yandex-cloud/yandex-cloud-ml-sdk/docs/auth.rst

      # or
      auth = EnvIAMTokenAuth("ENV_VAR")

   The SDK obtains the IAM token from this environment variable with each request, so you can occasionally update the IAM token in the environment variable yourself outside the SDK.
-This authentication option is optimal for use with a `service agent <../../datasphere/operations/community/create-ssa.md>`_ in {{ ml-platform-full-name }} if that service has `access <../../iam/concepts/service-control.md>`_ to other resources in the user's cloud.
+This authentication option is optimal for use with a `service agent <https://yandex.cloud/docs/datasphere/operations/community/create-ssa>`_ in Yandex DataSphere if that service has `access <https://yandex.cloud/docs/iam/concepts/service-control>`_ to other resources in the user's cloud.

-* :py:class:`YandexCloudCLIAuth` - Allows you to explicitly set authentication as a `user <../../iam/concepts/users/accounts.md>`_ or service account `specified <../../cli/operations/index.md#auth>`_ in the `{{ yandex-cloud }} CLI <../../cli/index.yaml>`_ profile on the user's computer.
+* :py:class:`YandexCloudCLIAuth` - Allows you to explicitly set authentication as a `user <https://yandex.cloud/docs/iam/concepts/users/accounts>`_ or service account `specified <https://yandex.cloud/docs/cli/operations/#auth>`_ in the `Yandex Cloud CLI <https://yandex.cloud/docs/cli/>`_ profile on the user's computer.

   Example: